 For the 2013 season, Italian tire maker Pirelli – responsible for supplying all F1 wheel-wear since 2011 – did what would be unthinkable for a maker of regular street tires: they made them softer so they’d fall apart faster.
 Rapidly degrading tires make for more exciting racing as the quick decline in performance enables more passing and requires more pit stops.
 (Which not all of F1’s 22 drivers are thrilled about since it impedes their ability to hold a lead.)
-Pirelli says the tires are tailor-made for twisty tracks like the 4.361 km Circuit Gilles-Villeneuve, which means the hundreds of thousands of elite racing fans who attend the Canadian Grand Prix in Montreal (taking place this year on June 7-9) will be in for a show.
+Pirelli says the tires are tailor-made for twisty tracks like the 4.361 km Circuit Gilles-Villeneuve, which means the hundreds of thousands of elite racing fans who attend the Formula 1 Grand Prix du Canada in Montréal (taking place this year on June 7-9) will be in for a show.

 The show, of course, won’t be limited to the blacktop.
 Numerous celebratory events take place across the city, beginning with the annual three-day Crescent Street Grand Prix Festival.
 On June 6-8, from 11 am to 11 pm, a blocked-off Crescent Street will be flooded with race fans taking in bands and DJs and other live entertainment.
 F1 driver autograph sessions and the Pit Stop Challenge (see how fast you can change a tire, pit crew style) are prominent features of this popular – and free – outdoor party.